jhe274/Jiachen-He.github.io/_pages/about.md

 You can explore all my software contributions on my [GitHub profile](https://github.com/jhe274), where I promote transparency and collaboration in scientific research.

 ### 🌀 **Optical Metrology**
 Expert in **polarization modulation ellipsomtry**, with particular emphasis on system setup, calibration, and optimization.
-Using lock-in amplifiers, Mueller calculus, and waveform analysis, I have achieved **sub-μrad accuracy** in measuring sensitive optical signals.
+Developed a system for detecting minute magnetic field variations associated with spin-polarized Helium-3 targets using magneto-optic effects, achieving a sensitivity of 2.5 μrad per 10 mG.

 ### 🔦 **Laser Frequency Stabilization**
 Extensive experience in **laser locking**, employing advanced techniques such as **Pound-Drever-Hall** locking and **Doppler-free saturated absorption spectroscopy**, integrating complex optical systems and electro-optical devices to achieve high-precision frequency control.